 I came across an amazing public art project in Brooklyn, and a nifty piece of software that takes a colour average of every frame in a movie and lays thin stripes side by side in chronological order- the movie bar coade.
 This immediately piqued my interest in using codes in my weaving.

 And so began my most ambitious project- to weave a whole movie- in silk.

 Over 1000 threads, in 30 shades of very fine Shantung silk took two weeks to wind.
 Each thread was woven following the movie bar code.

 I chained a 2.5m warp and began threading in a beautiful Jämtlandsväv structure with a wave pattern that gave a sense of flight.

-Each of my boys has chosen their favourite film for me to weave so that movie night is extra-cosy.
+Each of my kids has chosen their favourite film for me to weave so that movie night is extra-cosy.